 Outer Banks Beach Nourishment: What You Need To Know

-During the summer of 2018, there may be "More Beach To Love" on the Outer Banks!
-There is a possibly that beach nourishment may be occuring in the towns of Nags Head and Buxton.
+In 2019, there will be “More Beach To Love” on the Outer Banks!
+Beach nourishment will be occuring in the town of Nags Head from milepost 11 to milepost 21.

 What Is Beach Nourishment?